 Now, let us focus on scalar perturbations only and write down from Eq.~\eqref{BoltzeqphotonPol} the line of sight solution for the combination $Q + iU$.
-Since we have chosen a reference frame in which $\hat k = \hat z$, there is no $U$ polarisation.
-This can be also seen from the fact that $\mathcal B^0 = 0$.
+Since we have chosen a reference frame in which $\hat k = \hat z$, there is no $U$ polarization.
+This can also be seen from the fact that $\mathcal B^0 = 0$.
 Hence, we shall again perform a rotation in order to compute the $a_{P,\ell m}$.

 We have called $\Theta_P$ the Stokes parameter $Q$ in the $\hat k = \hat z$ frame.
 So, let us work on its line-of-sight solution.

 \hrulefill

 \begin{ex} Show that: